-The ship is wheelchair accessible.
-Passengers in need of special assistance must travel with a companion.
-Please note that the ship’s gangway must be used in order to embark/disembark wheelchairs.
-In ports where tidal conditions or other circumstances require use of a portable gangway, or during landings with tender boats, there is no possibility to use/take wheelchairs.
+MS Midnatsol is suitable for wheelchairs.
+Persons in need of special assistance must travel with a companion.
+Please note that the gangway must be used in order to embark/disembark wheelchairs.
+MS Nordstjernen has no handicap cabins and is not suitable for wheelchairs.
+In ports where tidal conditions or other circumstances require use of a portable gangway, or during landings with tender boats, it is not possible to use/take wheelchairs.
+Embarkation and disembarkation in Kangerlussuaq/ Greenland and Cambridge Bay/Canada is by tender boat, and therefore we regret that any voyages starting and ending in Kangerlussuaq and Cambridge Bay are not suitable for wheelchair users.

 Environment and green navigation

-In accordance with IAATO and Hurtigruten AS requirements, all travellers to Antarctica and on board the Trans-Atlantic Crossing must complete a confidential medical declaration form, signed by a doctor, stating that they are fit to travel.
-This form will be sent to you well in advance.
-The form must be filled out, brought on board the ship and personally delivered to the doctor upon embarkation.
+In accordance with Hurtigruten AS requirements, all travellers to Antarctica, North East Greenland and on all voyages crossing the Atlantic Ocean must complete a confidential medical declaration form, signed by a doctor, stating that they are fit to travel.
+This form will be sent to you in advance of travel, and the form must be filled out, brought on board and personally delivered to the doctor upon embarkation.
 Boarding may be denied if these forms are not presented at time of embarkation.

-There is an English-speaking physician and nurse on board at all times.
-The ship has a small medical facility with the necessary equipment and drugs to handle small emergencies.
+There is an English-speaking physician and nurse on board MS Midnatsol at all times.
+The ships have a small medical facility with the necessary equipment and medication to handle small emergencies.
 In the event of a serious emergency, the nearest hospital will be contacted.
-The cost of medical consultations and medicine will be charged to the passenger affected.
-All guests must have personal travel/health insurance.
+Medical consultations as well as medication will be charged to the passenger affected.
+It is compulsory to carry sufficient travel/health insurance.
 If you depend on medication, remember to bring sufficient supplies to last through any unforeseen delays.
 We also recommend that you keep your medication in your hand luggage properly labelled and with clear instructions for its use.
 If you depend on vital drugs, please inform the ship’s doctor upon arrival.
-Illness on board can lead to quarantine and orders from the ship’s physician and captain, must be followed.
+Illness on board can lead to quarantine and orders from the ship’s physician and captain must be followed.

 Passport and VISA requirements